openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 the message queue.
 Be aware that clustered message queues can be a pain point for many OpenStack deployments.
 While RabbitMQ has native clustering support, there have been reports of issues when running it at a large scale.
-While other queuing solutions are available, such as 0mq and Qpid, 0mq does not offer stateful queues.
+While other queuing solutions are available, such as Zeromq and Qpid, Zeromq does not offer stateful queues.
 Qpid is the messaging system of choice for Red Hat and its derivatives.
 Qpid does not have native clustering capabilities and requires a supplemental service, such as Pacemaker or Corsync.
-For your message queue, you need to determine what level of data loss you are comfortable with and whether to use an OpenStack project's ability to retry multiple MQ hosts in the event of a failure, such as using Compute's ability to do so.0mqQpidRabbitMQmessage queue
+For your message queue, you need to determine what level of data loss you are comfortable with and whether to use an OpenStack project's ability to retry multiple MQ hosts in the event of a failure, such as using Compute's ability to do so.

 Conductor Services
 ~~~~~~~~~~~~~~~~~~